DanielYoon82/ActiveDirectory/README.md

 </p>
 <br />

-Unlocked the account through the Account tab. <br />
+Unlocked the account through the Account tab.
+This step can be done to only unlock the account as well. <br />
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectory/blob/main/images/ActiveDirectoryUser10.jpg" height="85%" width="85%" alt="Disk Sanitization Steps"/>